preprocess_signals

 Description

-Applies a Full Wave Rectifier (FWR) to a Signal
+Applies a Full Wave Rectifier (FWR) to a column of Signal

 Parameters